wgst/ml-gas-surface/docs/adaptive_sampling/high_error_structure_search.md

 spk_interfaces = pyimport("schnetpack.interfaces")
 ```

+## Initial functions/structs
+Next, we define a couple of functions and structs that will allow us to create certain MD callbacks or to analyse our results.

-### Trajectory terminator if H2 is above 'scat_cutoff' or if the distance between H2 is more than 'dist_cutoff'
+### Trajectory terminator
+Below, we define an MD trajectory terminator, which stops the trajectory when certain conditions are met.
+Here, the trajectory is stopped if H<sub>2</sub> is above 'scat_cutoff' value or if the distance between hydrogens in H<sub>2</sub> is exceeds 'dist_cutoff' value.

 ```jl
 mutable struct TrajectoryTerminator